Mohawk Airlines Flight 411: History of flight

 At 20:07:32 EST, just 4 minutes after takeoff, Flight 411 was cleared by air traffic control (ATC) for "a VOR approach to runway 19".
 The aircraft overflew the Glens Falls airport and proceeded northbound, subsequently reversing course.
 Shortly after course reversal, at about 20:20 EST, the aircraft hit trees on the northwest slope of the Pilot Knob Mountain, then impacted a rock cliff from which it fell 34 ft and became lodged between trees and caught fire.
-Of the 11 passengers and 3 crew on board, there were no survivors.
+None of the 11 passengers and 3 crew on board survived.